smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 # Touch Input
 Navigation applications have support for touch events, including both single and multitouch events.
 This includes interactions such as panning and pinch.
-A developer may use the included @![iOS]`SDLTouchManager`!@ @![android]`TODO android does not use touch manager so add proper information here`!@ class, or yourself by listening to the @![iOS]`SDLDidReceiveTouchEventNotification`!@ @![android]`TODO Add proper detail here for the event listener`!@ notification.
+A developer may use the included @![iOS]`SDLTouchManager`!@@![android]`TODO android does not use touch manager so add proper information here`!@ class, or yourself by listening to the @![iOS]`SDLDidReceiveTouchEventNotification`!@@![android]`TODO Add proper detail here for the event listener`!@ notification.

 @![android]
 `// TODO - See indx.md for example and add inLINE android tags to align the section.`